 In order to deliver our looked after children and children in need services we will need to collect both personal and special category data, specifically personal data collected:

-- personal information (e.g. name, data of birth, address)
+- personal information (for example, name, date of birth, address)

 - NHS number